1ux/BitConnector/README.md

-This project is free: you can redistribute it and/or modify it under the terms of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.de) Excluded from this license is the logo(./doc/Figures/Logo.pdf).
+This project is free: you can redistribute it and/or modify it under the terms of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.de) Excluded from this licence is the logo(./doc/Figures/Logo.pdf).
 Should you change or delete something, please remove the logo.

+## Thanks to:

+- Jeremy Heighway for mentoring English grammar and spelling.
+- Jana Weigel for graphic design consulting, mentoring German grammar and spelling.